Code-Institute-Submissions/facefinder/README.md

 StackOverFlow

 ### Content
-- The text for just a small bit of the tech was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for just a small bit of the tech  discription was copied from the [Wikipedia](https://en.wikipedia.org/)

 ### Media
 - The photos used in this site were obtained from PixelBay